Run SUAVE

 Mission results: The mission results will be saved in the path specified in the mission_config.yaml file.

-Selecting the manging system and mission type: Launching the mission file without launch arguments will start a time-constrained mission without a managing subsystem.
+Selecting the managing system and mission type: Launching the mission file without launch arguments will start a time-constrained mission without a managing subsystem.
 To select a different managing subsystem or a different type of mission, the following launch arguments can be used:

 'adaptation_manager':